forkphorus/sb-downloader/README.md

  - Chrome >= 66
  - Safari >= 12.1
  - Firefox >= 57
- - Edge >= 79 (No support for Legacy Edge or IE)
+ - Edge >= 79

-The primary limiting factors are support for AbortController (for cancelling downloads) and TextDecoder (for parsing some edge-case projects).
+The primary limiting factors are support for AbortController (optional for cancelling downloads) and TextDecoder (for determining the type of pre-compressed projects).
 You may be able to polyfill these on your own.

 ### Simple usage